MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 - `https://teams.microsoft.com/`
 - `https://msteamstabintegration.dynamics.com/`

-For Dynamics 365 App for Outlook, you will need to add your Outlook Web App homepage origin to `frame-ancestors`.
+For Dynamics 365 App for Outlook, you must add your Outlook Web App homepage origin to `frame-ancestors`.

 ### Important considerations
 Turning off the default directive and saving with an empty list *turns off the directive completely* and doesn't send it as part of the CSP response header.